Community Calendar

 Symphony’s Season Finale to Focus on the Skies

-By Anne L. Viricel
+By Anne L. Viricel, Executive Director

 The San Bernardino Symphony Orchestra will close their 2018-19 concert season with a celestially-themed concert to include music from John Williams, Maurice Ravel, and Gustav Holst.
 The conductor for this concert is Maestro David Cubek, the tenth and final talented contender in the Symphony’s two year-long music director search.